 In fact, it’s common for programs to teach hatha yoga and ashtanga vinyasa together.

-Yin yoga teacher trainings can be found anywhere from the Himalayan foothills to your neighborhood studio.
+Yin yoga teacher trainings can be found everywhere from the Himalayan foothills to your neighborhood studio.
 Training online is even an option.
 Depending on your schedule and budget, you can definitely find a training to suit your needs.

-Yin Yoga Certification Immersion
+Yin Yoga Immersion

 You Might Like: What is The Yoga Alliance And Do We Really Need It?